RandyBoBandy92/gitGud/docs/general/where-are-all-the-git-commands-in-vs-code.md

 Well, you can go to the command palette, and type in `git`, and you'll see a bunch of commands.

 ![](/media/VS%20Code%20Command%20Pallete%20Git%20Commands.gif)

+So you can access git merge, git pull, any git command you can think of from the command palette.